awsdocs/amazon-fsx-lustre-user-guide/doc_source/limit-access-security-groups.md

 1. Choose **Create** to create the security group\.

-Next, you add inbound rules to the security group that you just created to enable Lustre traffic between your Amazon FSx for Lustre file servers\.
+Next, you add inbound rules to the security group that you just created to enable Lustre traffic between your FSx for Lustre file servers\.

 **To add inbound rules to your security group**